- Write a Heartfelt Teacher Appreciation Message

 Write a Heartfelt Teacher Appreciation Message

 Express your gratitude for all that your teacher does, with a heartfelt handwritten thank-you note.
-Don’t wait until the end of the school year or Teacher Appreciation Day!
+If your teacher is retiring, don’t wait until the end of the school year or Teacher Appreciation Day!

 Good teachers help guide us to develop our potentials and embrace our strengths.
 Express your gratitude for your teacher with a heartfelt thank-you note.
 And maybe give them an inexpensive yet thoughtful gift to show your appreciation.